 All Licensed Counselors Need It.
 Other Counseling Professionals Want It.

-There are two ways you can receive Continuing Education Credits:
+Ways you can receive Continuing Education Credits:

 Each course can be taken for graduate credit.
 After completion of the course, you can obtain a CE certificate and transcript from our academic office.

-Biblical is a nationally accredited graduate school.
+BTS is a nationally accredited graduate school.
 Courses offered in psychology and counseling meet the requirements of acceptable continuing education by both the State Board of Psychology and the State Board of Social work, Marriage & Family, & Professional Counseling (based on PA code 49.36 (a) (3)).

 Download the CE Registration Form